edgelesssys/osm-bookstore-demo/README.md

 ## Checkpoint: What go installed?

-The Open Service Mesh controll plane and MarbleRun's controll plane.
+The Open Service Mesh control plane and MarbleRun's control plane.
-A Kubernetes Deployment and Pods for each of `bookbuyer`, `bookthief`, `bookstore` and `bookwarehouse`.
+A Kubernetes Deployment and pods for each of `bookbuyer`, `bookthief`, `bookstore` and `bookwarehouse`.
 Also, Kubernetes Services and Endpoints for `bookstore` and `bookwarehouse`.

 To view these resources on your cluster, run the following commands:
 ```bash